nshourd/password_gen/README.md

 # password_gen

 This is a simple application that will randomly generate a password of a user
-given length and write it to a text file and then enrypts the file using gpg.
+given length and write it to a text file and then encrypts the file using gpg.